Route Optimization vs Google Maps: What’s the Difference?

 Table of Contents

-1. Quick answer (best choice)
+1. Quick answer

 2. What Google Maps does well

-3. What route optimization does differently
+3. What route optimization does

 5. When Google Maps is enough

-6. When you need route optimization
+6. When route optimization is needed

-7. Common planning mistakes
+7. Common mistakes

 8. FAQ